yylou/yylou.github.io/about/index.md

 I am a Ph.D. student in the School of Electrical and Computer Engineering (ECE) at Purdue University, working with [Prof. Mung Chiang](https://engineering.purdue.edu/ECE/People/ptProfile?resource_id=171238){:target="_blank"} and [Prof. Kwang Taik Kim](https://engineering.purdue.edu/ECE/People/ptProfile?resource_id=243261){:target="_blank"}.
 My research interest is at the **intersection of machine learning and wireless communication networks and systems**.
 Specifically, I focus on **machine learning in the realms of wireless system design for 5G and future 6G networks**.
 <br />
 Before joining Purdue, I received the B.S. and M.S. degrees in Computer Science (CS) from National Chiao Tung University (NCTU) and National Taiwan University (NTU) in 2015 and 2017, respectively.
-Regarding my industrial background, I am a **senior software engineer with 4 years of experience in DevOps, software system automation (Python), and cloud/web application development (AWS)**.
+Regarding my industrial background, I am a **senior software engineer with 4 years of experience in DevOps (Linux), software system automation (Python), and cloud/web application development (AWS)**.
 {: .notice}

 <h2 style="margin-bottom: -10px">Experience</h2>